cambrozak/bpl001/doc/00-lesson-plan.md

 File > Examples > Zumo 32U4 > BuzzerBasics

 ##Reminder for Students
 Students should now be able to load programs without issue.
-They may need to manually set the target Board and Port occassionaly.
+They may need to manually set the target Board and Port occassionally.

 Write this reminder on the board at the beginning of each session: